notifme/notifme-history/README.md

 #### POST /api/notifications

+Usage: when you send a notification to a user, call this API to add it to the history.

 | Field | Required | Type | Description |
 | --- | --- | --- | --- |
 | `id` | `false` | `String` | The external identifier of the notification.
 Required if you want to add events later on. |